lezixb/Java-spring-boot-aws-api/README.md

-# RESTFUL operation on Amazon S3 with Java SpringBoot
+# HTTP RESTFUL operation on Amazon S3 resource with Java SpringBoot
-In this project, We use Java Spring Boot to build HTTP RESTFUL endpoint to create or access Amazon S3 resource
+In this project, We use Java Spring Boot to implement CRUD operations on Amazon S3 resource.

 # REST APIs
 Enable you to develop any kind of web application having all possible CRUD (create, retrieve, update, delete) operations,